bbkane/ptoplotter/README.md

 - add my name at the bottom (and a link to github)
 - copy tensorflow.org's deploy method ( https://github.com/tensorflow/playground )
 - grep -i todo .
+- Add a title with from this: https://plot.ly/javascript/plotlyjs-function-reference/#plotlynewplot

 # DNS Notes